At the Center for Emergency Care

 transmits EKG data to emergency care physicians and staff while patients are in

-transit to the hospital, UMCPP's board certified emergency physicians and
+transit to the hospital, UMCP's board certified emergency physicians and

 interventional cardiologists are prepared to initiate this critical life-saving

 service even more promptly.
-In fact, UMCPP's average door-to-balloon time (time
+In fact, UMCP's average door-to-balloon time (time

-from patient arrival to time coronary artery opened) is 80 minutes compared to
+from patient arrival to time coronary artery opened) is consistently better than

 the national standard of 90 minutes.
 Our highly skilled team is on call